QCAFrankBlokdijk/1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+I can't say that I've ever particularly thought about the 'experience' of something.
+The way Don Norman talks about the experience of using their favourite car made me rethink my previous thought.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+In particular what changed about my knowledge is that when designing a product, I'm going to have to think about what the product 'feels' like, not just the practicality of it.
+While this can be frustrating, it makes an interesting distinction between practicallity of an object and the emotional feelings that the product brings.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+How does the emotional attachment to an object (i.e. a roomba) change the experience of it?
+Could you argue that a sentimental attachment is stronger than the pleasurable experience of using it?

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+I'll really have to think about the experience that my product delivers!
+Is it frustrating, simple, fun?
+These questions are now important.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+Well, I've absolutely NEVER thought about microinteractions for a start.
+So learning about them was definitely something new!

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+That microinteractions are the small pieces of functionality around us, they're the things that we know are there but really never think too much about.
+They are intuitive and natural.
+By paying attention to them as a designer you can create A+ user experiences.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+How far can you go?
+Is there a point where it just feels like too much for the user?

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+Unfortunately this doesn't relate directly to my project, however it is deginitely an interesting reading.
+And the use of microinteractions can absolutely be used in further assessment.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+Really, I had the same thought process as Scott Sullivan.
+My father is a programmer, so I've always found these sorts of things interesting but also very intimidating!
+Hearing the same story from another person solidified my belief that anyone can do this!

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+By becoming familiar with physical prototyping, you also become more familiar with general product design.
+By using these prototypes you see what you need to change and what works!

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+Could you use a prototype not as an actual prototype, but as a way to gather information?
+Sort of a pre-prototype.
+I.E. if you're making a wearable device, wear a prototype version to understand exactly what you need.

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+Prototyping my design will be imperetive to its final outcome, by prototyping several times, it can end up being a much better final product!

 ## Interaction flowchart ##